Don't be bound by anything. That philosophy will save you. - Yogananda (2002:26)

-Sworn in and made a slave through it
+Sworn in and made a "special serf" through it

 There are different kriya yoga traditions.
-Yogananda and the Self-Realization Fellowship he started and once got tired of, claim they are in perfect attunement with Jesus, who told followers not to swear: "Do not swear at all ...
-(Matthew 5:34-37)."
-However, SRF's Kriya Pledge is still there.
-Hypocricy and talking with two tongues runs wild in some circles.
-Have nothing to do with plotters.
+Let us talk more around "Watch out that no one misleads you, leads you astray, seduces you, deceives you (Matthew 24:4)."
+Yogananda and the Self-Realization Fellowship he started and one day came to repent he had started - in a ◦hand-written letter - claim they are in perfect attunement with Jesus, who told followers not to swear at all (Matthew 5:34-37; also see 15:24; 10:5-9)" But SRF's Kriya Pledge is still there.

-The SRF guru Babaji, is claimed by Yogananda to be in constant communion with the gospel's no-oath Jesus - but Babaji has seemingly allowed that Yogananda and SRF extract expensive oaths from followers all the same.
-Let us say there is something wrong somewhere where they worship six said guru through portraits and paintings, and words like "Fraud!" escape the lips.
+The SRF guru Babaji, is claimed by Yogananda to be in constant communion with the gospel's no-oath Jesus - but Babaji has seemingly allowed that Yogananda and SRF extract by oath severe violations of Human Rights from followers all the same.

 A broader view might help

-And take in a wider view if you can: Yogananda said he had been a vicious, murderous desert marauder, and enlightened as Arjuna in the Bhagavad Gita.
-What if he becomes another William the Conqueror type the next time around, or a vicious, maiming tyrant over spirit-serfs or slaves - Such prospects may spell "discarded" too.
-So there could be very good reasons not to promise what you cannot fathom too.
+And take in a wider view if you can: Yogananda said he had been a vicious, murderous desert marauder.
+There could be very good reasons not to promise what you cannot fathom.
 (Dasgupta 2006:112)

 The forgotten thing: the ego in good people is good